javos/javos-homedir/README.md

 ## Styling

 ### vonvon-tweaks
-GNOME Shell theme with small tweaks to vanilla, most importantly a mac-inspired dark styling for `dashtodock`
+GNOME Shell theme with small tweaks to vanilla, most importantly a mac-inspired dark styling for `dashtodock`.
+Includes light and dark theme (has to be set manually)

-- Copy `Styling/vonvon-tweaks` to `.local/share/themes/`
+- Copy `Styling/vonvon-tweaks` and `Styling/vonvon-tweaks-dark` to `.local/share/themes/`
-- Set Shell Theme in GNOME Tweaks to `vonvon-tweaks`
+- Set Shell Theme in GNOME Tweaks to `vonvon-tweaks` or `vonvon-tweaks-dark`

 ## Configs